Manslaughter: Australia

 In Australia, specifically New South Wales, manslaughter is referred to, however not defined, in the Crimes Act 1900 (NSW).
+Manslaughter in the Australian legal system refers to the unlawful killing of a human being considered by law to be less blameworthy than murder.

 Manslaughter exists in two forms in New South Wales: Voluntary or Involuntary Manslaughter.
 In New South Wales, in cases of voluntary manslaughter, both the actus reus (literally guilty act) and mens rea (literally guilty mind) for murder are proven but the defendant has a partial defence, such as extreme provocation or diminished responsibility.
+Voluntary manslaughter occurs when the defendant posesses the requisite mens rea for the offence, and the elements of homicide are present and can be proven, but there are mitigating circumstances that reduce the defendant's culpability.
 In cases of involuntary manslaughter, the actus reus for murder is present but there is insufficient mens rea to establish such a charge.
+Involuntary manslaughter occurs when the defendant kills a victim without intending for them to die.

+In Victoria, manslaughter is a statutory offence defined in and punishable under the Crimes Act 1958 (Vic).
+Victoria also has occupational health and safety laws defining workplace manslaughter as negligent conduct by an employer which breaches defined duties and causes the death of a person who was owed those duties.
+Similar workplace manslaughter legislation exists in the Australian Capital Territory, Queensland and the Northern Territory.

 There are two categories of involuntary manslaughter at common law: manslaughter by unlawful and dangerous act and manslaughter by criminal negligence.
 The authority for the actus reus and mens rea of involuntary manslaughter by an unlawful and dangerous act is the High Court of Australia case of Wilson v R. This case determined that the act that caused the death must breach the criminal law and that the act must carry an appreciable risk of serious injury (actus reus).
 Regarding the mens rea, the court held that the accused must intend to commit the unlawful act and that a reasonable person in the position of the accused would have realised or recognised that the act carried an appreciable risk of serious injury.
-Manslaughter by criminal negligence, on the other hand, finds its authority in the Victorian case of Nydam v R, confirmed by the High Court of Australia in R v Lavender and Burns v R. In Nydam v R, the Court described the office at [445] in the following terms:In order to establish manslaughter by criminal negligence, it is sufficient if the prosecution shows that the act which caused the death was done by the accused consciously and voluntarily, without any intention of causing death or grievous bodily harm but in circumstances which involved such a great falling short of the standard of care which a reasonable man would have exercised and which involved such a high risk that death or grievous bodily harm would follow that the doing of the act merited criminal punishment.
+Manslaughter by criminal negligence, on the other hand, finds its authority in the Victorian case of Nydam v R, confirmed by the High Court of Australia in R v Lavender and Burns v R. In Nydam v R, the Court described the offence at [445] in the following terms:In order to establish manslaughter by criminal negligence, it is sufficient if the prosecution shows that the act which caused the death was done by the accused consciously and voluntarily, without any intention of causing death or grievous bodily harm but in circumstances which involved such a great falling short of the standard of care which a reasonable man would have exercised and which involved such a high risk that death or grievous bodily harm would follow that the doing of the act merited criminal punishment.